Completed station and infrastructure upgrades between Kings Lynn and Cambridge allow longer trains to run on the Fen Line

 What are the benefits?

-The programme is a £29m investment, funded by the DfT, to increase capacity on the busy route between Cambridge and King's Lynn by allowing eight-car formations to call at intermediate stations This will:
+The £29m investment, funded by the DfT, to allow eight-car formations to call at intermediate stations will provide:

-- provide more space and seats for passengers travelling between King’s Lynn and Cambridge
+- more space and seats for passengers travelling on the Fen Line

 - Reduce overcrowding on the busy services